The history of egg tarts

 The Golden Recipe

-The recipe for egg tart is quite straightforward to follow.
+The egg tart recipe is quite straightforward to follow.
 Following are the steps needed to make the perfect pastry:

 Allow butter to soften at room temperature.
 With an electric mixer on medium speed or a spatula, cream the butter and sugar until the mixture is smooth, fluffy, and light.